MicrosoftDocs/entra-docs/docs/external-id/b2b-sponsors.md

 [!INCLUDE [applies-to-workforce-only](./includes/applies-to-workforce-only.md)]

-The sponsor feature helps you manage B2B users in your directory by allowing you to track who looks after each guest user.
-While [Entitlement Management](/entra/id-governance/entitlement-management-overview) can track guests in certain domains, it does not include guests outside these areas.
-By implementing the sponsor feature, you can identify a responsible person or group for each guest user, enabling you to track who invited them and supporting accountability.
+The sponsor feature helps you manage B2B users in your directory.
+It lets to track who is responsible for each guest user.
+While [entitlement management](/entra/id-governance/entitlement-management-overview) can track guests in certain domains, it does not include guests outside these areas.
+By using the sponsor feature, you can assign a person or group to each guest user.
+This helps track who invited them and supports accountability.

 This article provides an overview of the sponsor feature and explains how to use it in B2B scenarios.

 ## Sponsors field on the user object

-The **Sponsors** field on the user object refers to the person or group who manages and monitors the lifecycle of the user, ensuring they have access to the appropriate resources.
+The **Sponsors** field on the user object refers to the person or group who manages and monitors the lifecycle of the user, ensuring they have access to the right resources.
-Being a sponsor doesn't grant administrative powers for the sponsor user or the group, but it can be used for approval processes in Entitlement Management.
-You can also use it for custom solutions, but it doesn't provide any other built-in directory powers.
+Being a sponsor doesn't grant administrative powers for the sponsor user or the group, but it can be used for approval processes in entitlement management.
+You can also use it for custom solutions, but it does not offer any other built-in directory powers.

 :::image type="content" source="media/b2b-sponsors/single-sponsor.png" alt-text="Screenshot of the sponsors' name.":::

 ## Who can be a sponsor?

-If you send an invitation to a guest user, you'll automatically become the sponsor of that guest user, unless you specify another user in the invite process as a sponsor.
+If you invite a guest user, you automatically become their sponsor unless you specify someone else during the invitation process.
 Your name will be added to the **Sponsors** field on the user object automatically.
-If you want to add a different sponsor, you can also specify the sponsor user or group when sending an invitation to a guest user.

-You can also assign multiple people or groups when inviting the guest user.
-You can assign a maximum of five sponsors to a single guest user.
+You can also specify a different sponsor, a person or a group when inviting a guest user.

-When a sponsor leaves the organization, as part of the offboarding process the tenant administrator can change the **Sponsors** field on the user object to a different person or group.
-With this transition, they can ensure that the guest user's account remains properly tracked and accounted for.
+If a sponsor leaves the organization, the tenant administrator can change the **Sponsors** field to a different person or group during offboarding.
+This transition ensures the guest user's account remains properly tracked.

 ## Other scenarios using the B2B sponsors feature

 The Microsoft Entra B2B collaboration sponsor feature serves as a foundation for other scenarios that aim to provide a full governance lifecycle for external partners.
 These scenarios aren't part of the sponsor feature but rely on it for managing guest users:

 - Administrators can transfer sponsorship to another user or group, if the guest user starts working on a different project.
-- When requesting new access packages, sponsors can be added as approvers to provide extra support in Entitlement Management, which can help reduce the workload on existing reviewers.
+- When requesting new access packages, sponsors can be added as approvers in entitlement management to help reduce reviewers' workload.

 ## Add sponsors when inviting a new guest user